 Make Sure That The Fans Are Working Properly

-Overlooking your fans being broken is exceptionally easy if you open your case with the PC being turned off.
+Overlooking your fans being broken is exceptionally easy if you open your case while the PC is turned off.
 Of course, this is how you should usually open the case so we can’t really blame you for not noticing that the fans aren’t spinning.

-The first thing you need to do if you suspect faulty fans is to confirm or debunk your suspicions and that involves opening the case while the PC is running.
-Or you can open the case and then turn on the PC.
+The first thing you need to do if you suspect your fans are faulty is to confirm or debunk your suspicions.
+This involves opening the case while the PC is running.
+Alternatively, you can open the case and then turn on the PC.

 An important note here is that some GPUs are optimized in a way that their fans aren’t spinning unless there is a need for them to spin.